Agents that drive the computer: patterns that work

 The material change from the first versions is that models now understand graphical interfaces with enough precision for multi-minute tasks without intervention.
 Computer use in Claude 4.5 resolves ten-to-fifteen-step flows with reasonable success rates when the interface is standard.
 Browser-use has matured into a production library with handlers for common failures, session persistence across steps, and structured DOM capture the model can query without repainting the whole screen.

 Reliability has improved a lot but isn’t perfect.
-A well-prompted agent on a known interface hits between seventy and ninety percent of runs; as soon as unexpected modal alerts, redesigns, or visually dense screens appear, the rate drops.
+As soon as unexpected modal alerts, redesigns, or visually dense screens appear, the rate drops.
 This forces designing flows with clear checkpoints, screenshots saved as evidence, and retries with explicit context on what failed before.

 Patterns that survive in production

-The first pattern that has shown consistent value is the human-interface scraper.
+The human-interface scraper is the first pattern with consistent value.
 Legacy enterprise apps without an API, SaaS panels with poor exports, or proprietary systems where the only way to extract data is click-and-copy.
-An agent with browser-use walks the flow daily, extracts the data you need, and drops it into CSV or a database.
-Versus a Selenium scraper with brittle selectors, the agent is more expensive per run but survives minor redesigns better because it understands each screen’s purpose.
+An agent with browser-use walks the flow daily and drops data into CSV or a database.
+Versus a Selenium scraper with brittle selectors, the agent is more expensive per run but survives minor redesigns better.

-The second pattern is low-volume administrative task automation.
-Filling forms in supplier portals, uploading files to platforms with changing interfaces, booking resources in legacy internal systems.
+Low-volume administrative task automation is the second pattern: filling forms in supplier portals, uploading files to platforms with changing interfaces, booking resources in legacy internal systems.
 Where an RPA macro needs maintenance every two months, an agent absorbs small variations and keeps working.
-The limit is volume: if you do the task a hundred times a day, agent cost skyrockets and a proper API integration or hire becomes more profitable.
-If you do it five times a day, the agent is reasonable.
+The limit is volume: at a hundred daily tasks, agent cost skyrockets.

-The third pattern is the QA exploratory-testing assistant.
+The QA exploratory-testing assistant is the third pattern.
 Instead of writing end-to-end tests that break every DOM change, an agent receives a functional goal and walks the app verifying the flow completes.
-It produces reports with screenshots and behavior descriptions.
-It doesn’t replace stable automated tests that are much cheaper to run, but covers well the areas where the team can’t get to tests or where the interface changes too much for tests to be worth it.
+It doesn’t replace stable automated tests, but covers well areas where the team can’t get to tests or where the interface changes too much.

 Anti-patterns you pay dearly for

-The third anti-pattern is pretending the agent will replace a human on tasks requiring judgment.
-An agent fills structured forms well; it does not evaluate well whether a contract has problematic clauses, whether a candidate fits the culture, or whether a design is good.
-Confusing click automation with replacing human reasoning leads to expensive deployments that get abandoned once the team realizes reviewing agent output costs more than doing the task fresh.
+- Pretending the agent replaces human judgment.
+An agent fills structured forms well; it doesn’t evaluate whether a contract has problematic clauses.
+Confusing click automation with replacing human reasoning leads to expensive deployments that get abandoned.

 Typical 2026 architecture